A Nonparametric Approach with Marginals for Modeling Consumer Choice: Introduction

 Although a general specification of MDM does not impose restrictions on the marginal distributions of the random utilities, the estimation of MDM from data in practice typically requires first committing to an appropriate parametric family for the marginal distributions of the utilities (an exception in \citealt{zhenzhen} which uses piece-wise linear marginal cumulative distribution functions).
 Upon fixing suitable parametric families for the marginal distributions, the respective parameters are estimated from data using a procedure like maximum-likelihood and the corresponding choice probability predictions are made using convex optimization (see, e.g., \citealt{mishra2014theoretical}).
 Fixing the ``right'' parametric families can however be a tricky exercise and is prone to suffering from underfitting and overfitting issues.
 Just as how parametric restrictions to RUM are deemed to be restrictive (see, e.g., \citealt{farias2013nonparametric}), a workflow requiring prior commitment to fixed parametric families of distributions does not allow one to leverage the full modeling power offered by MDM to extract as much structural information as possible from the data.

-Though one may wish to perform data-driven estimation and prediction under the MDM hypothesis, it is currently unknown how to do so given choice data across different offer sets without imposing additional parametric restrictions on the marginal distributions of utilities.
-Similar to RUM, does working with the entirety of MDM lead to intractable formulations?
-To begin with, is verifying the consistency of given choice data with MDM computationally tractable?
+While one might seek to conduct data-driven estimation and prediction under the MDM hypothesis, the challenge remains that it is currently unclear how to do so without imposing parametric assumptions on the marginal distributions of utilities. { Specifically, given data from different offer sets, is there a tractable method to verify whether the data can be represented by MDM?
+If the data cannot be represented by MDM, how close is it to being MDM-representable?
+Moreover, can we leverage this representability for prediction and prescription tasks?}

-In order to address these questions and gain an understanding of the representational power of MDM, this paper seeks to answer the following fundamental question: \textit{What is the structure of the observable sales data that is necessary and sufficient for consistency with the MDM hypothesis?} More formally, suppose that $\mathcal{N} = \{1,\ldots,n\}$ is the universe of products, and we have choice data for a collection $\mathcal{S}$ of subsets of $\mathcal{N}.$ For each subset $S \in \mathcal{S},$ let $p_{i,S} \in [0,1]$ denote the fraction of customers who purchased product $i$ when the assortment $S$ was offered.
-Our goal is to identify necessary and sufficient conditions for the choice probability data $\bp_\cS = (p_{i,S}: i \in S, S \in \cS)$ to be representable by an MDM instance.
-If our investigation leads to a tractable characterization, then we aim to utilize it to develop data-driven procedures that can leverage the full modeling power of the MDM hypothesis to make revenue and sales predictions, without restricting one to make parametric distributional assumptions.
+More formally, suppose that $\mathcal{N} = \{1,\ldots,n\}$ is the universe of products, and we have choice data for a collection $\mathcal{S}$ of subsets of $\mathcal{N}.$ For each subset $S \in \mathcal{S},$ let $p_{i,S} \in [0,1]$ denote the fraction of customers who purchased product $i$ when the assortment $S$ was offered. { Our objective is to determine whether, and to what extent, the choice data, denoted as $\bp_\cS = (p_{i,S} : i \in S, S \in \cS)$, deviates from an MDM instance.} Using a tractable characterization, we aim to utilize it to develop data-driven procedures that can leverage the full modeling power of the MDM hypothesis to make revenue and sales predictions, without restricting one to make parametric distributional assumptions.